 Stress can shorten your lifespan, and even a few months of stress can affect your hormones and organs in a way that isn’t good for your long term health.
 All persistent anxiety is bad for you, whether it’s because you have an anxiety disorder or because you are afraid of a Trump presidency, if you have severe anxiety you have to find ways to control it.

 Treatment for this type of anxiety is not unlike any other form of anxiety.
 It involves making significant changes to your lifestyle and daily life that are all necessary for controlling anxiety.
-You can find out more about our own anxiety treatment models by starting with our free 7 minute anxiety test, which was not specifically designed for those struggling with a Donald Trump presidency but is useful nonetheless.

 However, there are also many specific changes that can be made to help reduce this type of presidential anxiety.
 They’re not perfect – and would work better with traditional anxiety treatments – but they can make a big difference in your overall anxiety symptoms.

 It is easy to vote.
 It is easy to post your feelings on social media for your friends to see – many of whom share the same view as you.
 It is much more difficult to become an active person in your local community on a political level.

 Yet the single best way to reduce your anxiety is to start becoming a visible, physical force in politics and the community – not just on Facebook and Twitter, but in person as well.

 Examples include joining local neighborhood associations, volunteering, calling congressmen to demand what you want, organizing rallies, protesting – whatever you need to do.